 It’s been almost two years of the investigation known as “Operation Pacificer,” but 870 suspected pedophiles have now been arrested.
 The news was announced on Friday by the FBI and Europol just days after a court sentenced Florida-based Steven Chase to 30 years in prison.
 Chase is the alleged founder of the Playpen pedophilia network.

-Thriving on the darknet, Playpen works around legalities by using encryption and anonymity software to ensure users keep their identities hidden.
+Adult pornography websites like www.hdsexvideo.xxx are accessed by any normal browser however child pornography sites are not, instead they thrive on the darknet, Playpen works around legalities by using encryption and anonymity software to ensure users keep their identities hidden.
 The secret network allowed users to anonymously share photos and videos that exposed the sexual abuse of children.
 The FBI used malware to occupy the forum, which ultimately gave them the ability to track and identify its users.

 Chase’s 2014 arrest marked the beginning of a long investigation into the members-only forum, resulting in hundreds of arrests.
 However, despite at least 259 sexually abused children having been identified from the massive underground network, American mainstream media has remained silent on the story.